 Though most people agree Ethereum's use cases in society are clear, I wouldn't be so sure we've figured them all out just yet.
 Everyday we're speaking with developers and entrepreneurs via Skype or on IRC (Join in your browser - #ethereum / #ethereum-dev) who have thought of new and exciting ideas that they are looking to implement on top of Ethereum - many of which are brand new to us.
 For a brief overview of some of the use cases we've encountered, check out Stephan Tual's recent presentation at NewFinance.

-We’re doing our best to keep everyone updated with the plethora of changes, updates and general progression of the project that’s been taking place over the recent months.
+We're doing our best to keep everyone updated with the plethora of changes, updates and general progression of the project that's been taking place over the recent months.
 Gavin Wood and Jeff Wilcke especially have written some excellent blog updates on how things are going in their respective Berlin and Amsterdam ÐΞV Hubs.
-You can see all of the updates in the Project category of the Ethereum blog.

 ΞTH ÐΞV's mission statement is now proudly presented on the ΞTH ÐΞV website for all to see.
 In detail, it explains what needs to be achieved as time goes on, but can be summed up as "To research, design and build software that, as best as possible, facilitates, in a secure, decentralised and fair manner, the communication and automatically-enforced agreement between parties."